Florencia, San Carlos: Location

 It is located in the northern region of the country and borders with 3 districts; Cutris to the north, La Tigra to the west (also with the canton of San Ramón), Quesada and La Palmera to the east.
 While to the south it borders with the canton of Zarcero.

 Its head, the city of Florencia, is located 9.7 km (22 minutes) to the NW of Ciudad Quesada and 116 km (2 hours 32 minutes) to the NW of San José the capital of the nation.

 Geography

-Florencia has an area of km^{2} and a mean elevation of metres. with a range between 100 and 600 meters above sea level.
+Florencia has an area of km^{2} and a mean elevation of metres.
+It has a range between 100 and 600 meters above sea level.

 This variation of altitude is due to the fact that the southern part of the district is formed by the mountain foothills of the Central Mountain Range, while to the north, the territory follows a clear descent towards the plains of San Carlos.